Swati Lathia

 • By offering fundamental banking services to people who might not have access to regular banking channels, it seeks to promote financial inclusion.
 The following explains how AEPS functions as a digital payment method:

-• How AEPS Works: Aadhaar Authentication: At a micro-ATM or banking correspondent point, users initiate a transaction by presenting their Aadhaar number and biometric authentication (fingerprint or iris scan).
+• Aadhaar Authentication: At a micro-ATM or banking correspondent point, users initiate a transaction by presenting their Aadhaar number and biometric authentication (fingerprint or iris scan).

 • Verification and Authorization: The Unique Identification Authority of India’s (UIDAI) Aadhaar database is consulted by the AEPS system to confirm the user’s identity and Aadhaar details.